 In this guide we discuss single vs joint life annuities and which one might be a better option for your retirement.
 If you’re keen for loved ones to inherit your pension after you’re gone, we also discuss ways you can pass down your pension to your family after death other than a joint annuity.

-As mentioned, the main difference between single and joint life annuities is that a single life annuity ends on the death of the recipient, or annuitant, whereas a joint life annuity continues to be paid out to a designated person after the annuitant’s death.
+So the main difference between single and joint life annuities is that a single life annuity ends on the death of the recipient, or annuitant, whereas a joint life annuity continues to be paid out to a designated person after the annuitant’s death.

 For this reason, joint annuities are often known as spouse’s annuities, widow’s annuities or survivor’s annuities because there’s an ongoing income to a surviving dependent after the main annuitant dies.